People

 Jenny Sawyer

-Director of People, Culture & Change
+Director of People, Culture & Change at Stonewater

 Simon is charming, funny and keeps things real.
-His sense of humour, and real life stories, made the session enjoyable even when the subject matter was challenging.
+His sense of humour, and real-life stories, made the session enjoyable even when the subject matter was challenging.

 Anne Godfrey